line Solid Performance Solutions

 How was PBET Introduced into the Semiconductor Industry?

 All three task forces recognized the difficulty of proceeding without basic principles to serve as a common plumb line.
 It was suggested that good training would be recognized if certain characteristics were present.
-The original list of "characteristics of good training" became what we now call "PBET Characteristics."
+The original list of "characteristics of good training" became what we now call the "PBET Characteristics."

 Who Came Up With the Name "PBET"?